microsoft/FluidFramework/docs/architecture/README.md

 * Broadcast ops to all connected clients
 * Data persistence

 The server responsibilities are intentionally lightweight.
-We provide a reference implementation of a Prague server called <xref:r11s>.
+We provide a reference implementation of a Fluid server called <xref:r11s>.

 ## Client